BenDol/Parking-Zones/README.md

 - The submitter's email (from the optional Email field) is listed in `config/auto-merge-emails.json`

 By default, auto-merge is **disabled** — all submissions require manual PR review.

+## Caching and freshness

+The ParkingWarden app uses commit-pinned URLs to ensure fast propagation of new zones:

+1. **GitHub API** (`git/refs/heads/main`) resolves the latest commit SHA — cached 60 seconds server-side
+2. **Raw content** fetched at `raw.githubusercontent.com/{owner}/{repo}/{sha}/...` — unique URL per commit, so browser cache never serves stale data
+3. **In-memory manifest cache** (1 hour) — prevents redundant network requests within a session
+4. **Orchestrator fetch record** (1 hour for github-cdn) — prevents re-querying the same location too frequently

+After merging a PR, new zones are available to app users within ~60 seconds on next app launch.

+Previously this repo used jsDelivr CDN (`cdn.jsdelivr.net`) which has a 7-day browser cache (`max-age=604800`), making newly merged zones invisible for up to a week.
+The switch to raw.githubusercontent.com with commit-pinned URLs resolved this.

 ## License